Anchorsify/Anchorsify.github.io/_pages/Mist.md

 Effects: You can create any non-Large weapon from the Equipment section of the PHB, other than bows (arrows are fine).
 If you wish, you may ‘draw’ these weapons as part of this technique, discard them, or keep them partially extended from your skeleton, ready to be ‘drawn’ whenever you wish.
 If you are creating a weapon with the ‘Dual’ property, you can create two of them with only one use of this technique, though doing so increases its Chakra cost by 5.

 In the hands of anyone but a Kaguya these have a -3 Accuracy penalty.
 Your own bone weapons have a +2 bonus to their Accuracy when you are using them.
 Other Kaguya using your weapons receive no penalty or bonus.
+Though they will safely last the entirety of any combat, outside of it they last five minutes before becoming brittle and unusable.

 #### --( Karamatsu no Mai - Dance of the Larch )--
 This technique creates razor-sharp bone spikes all over the user’s body, branching off from the existing skeletal structure.
 These bones can stop attacks on their own, or if necessary the user can spin in place, turning themselves and the area around them into a veritable death trap.